SanjayvVarma/figma/README.md

     };
   }, []);

-  // Set pointer event from last click on body for use later useEffect(() => {
+  useEffect(() => {
     if (creatingCommentState !== "placing") {
       return;
     }

     const handlePointerDown = (e: PointerEvent) => {

-      // if composer is already placed, don't do anything if (allowComposerRef.current) {
+      if (allowComposerRef.current) {
         return;
       }

-      // Prevents issue with composedPath getting removed (e as any)._savedComposedPath = e.composedPath();
+      (e as any)._savedComposedPath = e.composedPath();
       lastPointerEvent.current = e;
       setAllowUseComposer(true);
     };

-    // Right click to cancel placing
     const handleContextMenu = (e: Event) => {
       if (creatingCommentState === "placing") {
         e.preventDefault();